 So You Think We Are Overly Cautious?
 Nope.
 Here’s One Reason Why

-Just the other day someone reached out to apply for their dog to join our Club.
-Their completed application triggered our auto-responder that details the various and sundry health requirements that we have for entry.
-At Hydrant Club we mandate that proof of current health records for the vaccines/fecal test we require be sent before we even schedule the dog’s evaluation.
-So that before a dog even passes through our gates, we’ve insured that they are up to date.
+The other day someone applied for their dog to join our Club.
+Their completed application triggered our auto-responder detailing the various and sundry health requirements we have for entry.
+At Hydrant Club we mandate proof of current health records for the vaccines/fecal test be sent before we schedule the dog's evaluation.
+So, before a dog even passes through our gates, we've insured they are up to date.

 So we did.

 We've had several folks whose dogs cannot be vaccinated for one thing or another due to age, illness or allergy.
 In cases of health risk to a dog, we do allow owners to provide a "titer test" result showing that the dog has sufficient immunity.
 We require that it be provided along with a note from the vet detailing the health condition the dog that prevents it having a particular vaccine.

 - If you have a pet and your pet leaves your home and goes to any public spaces, make sure they are fully vaccinated - this includes public dog parks, airports or other transit terminals, daycare/boarding facilities or staying with any home-based dog care professional that has had other dogs in their home.

 - Before allowing your dog to interact with any dog that is not known to you, make sure you find out for sure the dog has been fully vaccinated and is healthy; and if you are unable to make that determination, do not let your dog interact with that dog.

 - If you find a stray or opt to take a dog in from a rescue or shelter (which we highly encourage) you should plan to isolate that dog for a minimum of a week to 10 days, get it fully tested and get it fully vaccinated against all possible illnesses as noted above.